 P = Vref * I

 where P is power in watts, Vref is 1.25V (as previously mentioned) and I is the current previously selected.
 Resistors come in standard power ratings (0.125W, 0.25W, 0.5W, 1W, 2W, 5W), so pick a resistor that has a higher rating than the calculated power.
 Leave a margin of safety, so if your calculated power is 0.48W, consider picking a 1W resistor over a 0.5W resistor.
 The LM317 has a dropout voltage of ~ 1.5V to 2.5V, depending on the current being supplied and the temperature.
-This means that the output voltage will always be lower than the input voltage.
+This means that the output voltage will always be lower than the input voltage, so you need to have a supply voltage higher than target output voltage.
 Assuming worst case scenario, we use a figure of 2.5V in calculations.
 Calculating the power wasted (and in turn heat generated) by the regulator is slightly more complex than the calculations for a simple resistor.

 There are some practical limitations that apply to this circuit which affect it’s permissible current output and resistor value selection.
 The LM317 has a minimum operating current of 10mA and a guaranteed minimum output current of 1.5A.
 As a result, the resistor value chosen must be between 0.83 ohms, and 125 ohms.
 If R1 is less than 0.83 ohms, more than 1.5A of current will be sourced and the LM317 will begin to approach the limit of it’s safe operation.
 If R1 is greater than 125 ohms, the regulator may fail to regulate the current.